 Bangup Lane connects Bride Street from the former Chilling Factory, to Claregate Street.
 The northern part of Bangup Lane is located entirely within the ACA boundary.
 The southern part of the lane includes the buildings to the north of the street only.
 The character of this street relies on the street alignment and topography.
 Buildings are street fronted, and there is a path on the southern and western side of the street only.
 It is a narrow street, and building heights range from the single storey former Chilling Factory, two storey commercial building from the twentieth century and a dominant four storey Town Centre development with roof level, comprising mixed use commercial and residential and library uses.
 The buildings create a strong sense of enclosure within the street.
-The curved nature of the street leading gradually upwards towards Claregate Street, together with the building heights evoke a medieval character.
+The curved nature of the street leading gradually upwards towards Claregate Street, together with the building heights evoke an intimate character.

-Historic structures to the west of the street were demolished and the existing mixed use development was constructed.
+Historic structures to the west of the street were demolished and the existing mixed-use development was constructed.
 It displays twentieth central architectural detailing and design, and its proportions evoke a narrow plot grain.
 It presents a distinctive roof profile, which has become a characteristic of the town, and a landmark curved glazed form at the junction with Claregate Street.
 This building block forms the entire western side of the street.
 A set back in the building opens to the County Library.
+Unfortunately, this development currently detracts from the character of the Architecture Conservation Area as it has weathered poorly and is cluttered with plastic signage.